Stay-Slim Secrets From Dietitians

-Make every bite count by being mindful of what you eat, says University of Miami assistant professor Sheah Rarback, MS, RD.
-"Eat slowly, mindfully, [and] try not to multi-task so you can concentrate on your meal and never eat anything that doesn't taste good," Rarback says.
+Make every bite count.
+"Eat slowly, mindfully, [and] try not to multitask so you can concentrate on your meal, and never eat anything that doesn't taste good," dietitian Sheah Rarback says.

-Washington University nutrition director Connie Diekman, MEd, RD, says she includes one-two servings of protein at each meal "to help reduce hunger and avoid between-meal snacking."
+Washington University Nutrition Director Connie Diekman has one-two servings of protein at each meal to help her avoid feeling hungry.

-Diekman complements lean protein like cottage cheese, beans, and turkey with high-volume vegetables, soup, and salads for filling, low-calorie meals.
+Diekman pairs lean protein like cottage cheese, beans, or turkey with vegetables, soup, or salads for filling, low-calorie meals.

 "Salad greens and apples are great foods that can be the base for a meal or ingredients to add nutrition and low-calorie fullness to any meal," Jackson Blatner says.

 Rarback always eats a salad before dinner to fill up on water-rich veggies.

 "After-dinner calories can really add up, but if you satisfy your urge with a relaxing cup of hot tea, it is easier to resist eating extra calories," says Joan Salge Blake, clinical assistant professor at Boston University.

 Modify Your Favorite Foods and Beverages

 Blatner makes her own beer margaritas using light beer and fresh lime juice.
 When she craves tacos, pizza, or pasta, she makes her own homemade versions that are hundreds of calories lighter than most restaurant versions.
 Cooking always gives you more control.